dhutapratama/docs/authorization.md

 Gate::denyIf(fn (User $user) => $user->banned());
 ```

-If the action is not authorized or if no user is currently authenticated, Laravel will automatically throw an `Illuminate\Auth\Access\AuthorizationException` exception.
-Instances of `AuthorizationException` are automatically converted to a 403 HTTP response by Laravel's exception handler.
+If the action is not authorized or if no user is currently authenticated, Lets will automatically throw an `Illuminate\Auth\Access\AuthorizationException` exception.
+Instances of `AuthorizationException` are automatically converted to a 403 HTTP response by Lets's exception handler.

 <a name="creating-policies"></a>
 ## Creating Policies